November, 2024: Next Open Saturday Nov 16, 10-2

 From right here in Rochester.
 VT:

-Blackberry 2024, a spring/ early summer honey made by the bees from this year’s very abundant wild blackberries.
+1. Blackberry 2024, a spring/early summer honey made by the bees from this year’s very abundant wild blackberries.
 Also contains clover and dandelion.
 Light and fruity, it is selling fast.

-Aster 2024 has just been harvested.
+2. Aster 2024 has just been harvested.
 Dark and musky.
-Also contains goldenrod nectar but the purple aster was very abundant this year and dominated the fall crop.
+Also contains goldenrod nectar but purple aster was very abundant this year and dominated the fall crop.

 Also from Vermont:

-Purple Loosetrife (Hinesburg, VT) 2024.
-This invasive plant, Lythrum salicaria, likes damp ground and has made a comeback in Vermont recently due to wetter conditions.
+5. Purple Loosetrife (Hinesburg, VT) 2024.
+The invasive plant, Lythrum salicaria, likes damp ground and has made a comeback in Vermont recently due to wetter conditions.
 This new honey is darker than early summer honeys usually are and has fruity, candy-like vibrancy.

 Unique raw honeys from out of state: